adrianlarion/simple-awk/README.md

 #### String func - gsub
 * gsub is similar to gensub but has some diffs.
 It doesn't take the flag argument and replaces globally by default.
 It also performs search & replace directly on the target string.
 It returns the number of substitutions (whereas gensub() returns the modified string)
-* This make it very useful for modifying records nicely and rapidely.
+* This make it very useful for modifying records nicely and rapidly.
 * `awk '{gsub(/bilbo/,"MASTER BILBO");print}' file.txt` will search for `/bilbo/` on the current record (line) and replace it with "MASTER BILBO".

 #### String func - sub
-* Just like gsub() but only replaces the FIRST occurence.
+* Just like gsub() but only replaces the FIRST occurrence.
-* `awk '{sub(/bilbo/,"MASTER BILBO");print}' file.txt` will search for `/bilbo/` on the current record (line) and replace it with "MASTER BILBO", just the FIRST occurence on the record
+* `awk '{sub(/bilbo/,"MASTER BILBO");print}' file.txt` will search for `/bilbo/` on the current record (line) and replace it with "MASTER BILBO", just the FIRST occurrence on the record

 #### String func - match